MrRazamataz/notes/English/Poetry/Power and Conflict.md

 ## Ozymandias - Percy Bysshe Shelley:
 ### Context:
 * Ozymandias refers to Pharaoh Rameses II *(basically the old-age equivalent of a tory)*
-* Shelley was anti-monarchy *(wayyyyyyy gottem)* and against govenments which thought they were invincible.
+* Shelley was anti-monarchy *(wayyyyyyy gottem)* and against governments which thought they were invincible.
 * Bisexual *(blame Blueshark1133#9735 if this is wrong)*

 ### Form and Structure:
-* Sonnet form but without simple rhyming scheme and not about love
+* **Sonnet form** but without simple rhyming scheme and not about love
 * 2 speakrs *(omniscient narrator and traveller)*
 * One long stanza to "reflect storytelling" *(what? yeah, just go with it)*
+* Caesura = line break

 ### Language:
 * Alliteration reflects the nothingness of the desert *(and my will to keep writing these notes)*.
 For example "lone and level" and "boundless and bare"